 General.
-In the opinion of Bond Counsel, under existing law and subject to certain qualifications described below, interest on the 2021B Bonds is excludable from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
-The proposed form of opinion of Bond Counsel with respect to the 2021B Bonds to be delivered on the date of issuance of the 2021B Bonds is set forth in Appendix A.
+In the opinion of Bond Counsel, under existing law and subject to certain qualifications described below, interest on the Bonds is excludable from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
+The proposed form of Bond Counsel's opinion to be delivered on the date of issuance is set forth in Appendix A.

-The Code contains a number of requirements that apply to the 2021B Bonds, and the County has made certain representations and has covenanted to comply with each such requirement.
+The Code contains a number of requirements that apply to the Bonds, and the County has made certain representations and has covenanted to comply with each such requirement.
 Bond Counsel's opinion assumes the accuracy of the representations made by the County and is subject to the condition that the County comply with the above-referenced covenants.
-If the County fails to comply with such covenants or if the County's representations are inaccurate or incomplete, interest on the 2021B Bonds could be included in gross income for federal income tax purposes retroactively to the date of issuance of the 2021B Bonds.
+If the County fails to comply with such covenants or if the County's representations are inaccurate or incomplete, interest on the Bonds could be included in gross income for federal income tax purposes retroactively to the date of issuance of the Bonds.

-Except as expressly stated herein, Bond Counsel expresses no opinion regarding any tax consequences related to the ownership, sale or disposition of the 2021B Bonds, or the amount, accrual or receipt of interest on, the 2021B Bonds.
-Owners of the 2021B Bonds should consult their tax advisors regarding the applicability of any collateral tax consequences of owning the 2021B Bonds.
+Except as expressly stated herein, Bond Counsel expresses no opinion regarding any tax consequences related to the ownership, sale or disposition of the Bonds, or the amount, accrual or receipt of interest on, the Bonds.
+Owners of the

+Bonds should consult their tax advisors regarding the applicability of any collateral tax consequences of owning the Bonds.

 Original Issue Premium and Discount.
-If the initial offering price to the public at which a 2021B Bond is sold is less than the amount payable at maturity thereof, then such difference constitutes "original issue discount" for purposes of federal income taxes.
-If the initial offering price to the public at which a 2021B Bond is sold is greater than the amount payable at maturity thereof, then such difference constitutes "original issue premium" for purposes of federal income taxes.
+If the initial offering price to the public at which a Bond is sold is less than the amount payable at maturity thereof, then such difference constitutes "original issue discount" for purposes of federal income taxes.
+If the initial offering price to the public at which a Bond is sold is greater than the amount payable at maturity thereof, then such difference constitutes "original issue premium" for purposes of federal income taxes.
 De minimis original issue discount and original issue premium is disregarded.

 Under the Code, original issue discount is treated as interest excluded from federal gross income to the extent properly allocable to each owner thereof subject to the limitations described in the first paragraph of this section.
-The original issue discount accrues over the term to maturity of the 2021B Bond on the basis of a constant interest rate compounded on each interest or principal payment date (with straight-line interpolations between compounding dates).
-The amount of original issue discount accruing during each period is added to the adjusted basis of such 2021B Bonds to determine taxable gain upon disposition (including sale, redemption, or payment on maturity) of such 2021B Bond.
-The Code contains certain provisions relating to the accrual of original issue discount in the case of purchasers of the 2021B Bonds who purchase the 2021B Bonds after the initial offering of a substantial amount of such maturity.
-Owners of such 2021B Bonds should consult their own tax advisors with respect to the tax consequences of ownership of 2021B

-Bonds with original issue discount, including the treatment of purchasers who do not purchase in the original offering, the allowance of a deduction for any loss on a sale or other disposition, and the treatment of accrued original issue discount on such 2021B Bonds under federal individual alternative minimum tax.
+The original issue discount accrues over the term to maturity of the Bond on the basis of a constant interest rate compounded on each interest or principal payment date (with straight-line interpolations between compounding dates).
+The amount of original issue discount accruing during each period is added to the adjusted basis of such Bonds to determine taxable gain upon disposition (including sale, redemption, or payment on maturity) of such Bond.
+The Code contains certain provisions relating to the accrual of original issue discount in the case of purchasers of the Bonds who purchase the Bonds after the initial offering of a substantial amount of such maturity.
+Owners of such Bonds should consult their own tax advisors with respect to the tax consequences of ownership of Bonds with original issue discount, including the treatment of purchasers who do not purchase in the original offering, the allowance of a deduction for any loss on a sale or other disposition, and the treatment of accrued original issue discount on such Bonds under federal individual alternative minimum tax.